pixie-io/blog.px.dev/content/blog/etcd-6-tips/index.md

 This index says that `foo` was updated in revision 4, sub 0, and revision 2, sub 0. `foo1` was updated in revision 3, sub 0, and so on.
 Using this information, you can easily find the current value of `foo`, along with its previous values, in Bolt.

 etcd also supports range reads: "get me the values for `foo1` to `foo3`" or "find me all keys and values prefixed with `foo`".
 Although these keys are logically sequential, they are not stored in Bolt as so.
 Performing the range read will require using the key index to find the keys that fall within the range, and then finding their associated revisions in Bolt.
 Given that these keys could have been written at any revision, these would essentially be random reads on Bolt.
 Efficiency for this operation heavily relies on the hope that most of Bolt's file is in the cache.
-If your datastore is large, chances are that the relevant pages will need to be read from disk. <u><a name="range">If you have a large dataset, run etcd with SSDs, as they are much faster than spinning disk.</a></u>
+If your datastore is large, chances are that the relevant pages will need to be read from disk. <b>If you have a large dataset, run etcd with SSDs, as they are much faster than spinning disk.</b>

-If anything, <u><a name="ssd">range reads will be slightly more efficient if you tend to read and write the same pieces of information together.</a></u> For example, if you update all `foo*` keys at the same time (possibly in the same transaction), and later read all `foo*` keys, they will most likely be on the same page.
+If anything, <b>range reads will be slightly more efficient if you tend to read and write the same pieces of information together.</b> For example, if you update all `foo*` keys at the same time (possibly in the same transaction), and later read all `foo*` keys, they will most likely be on the same page.
 This will help reduce the number of pages that may need to be read from disk.

 ::: div image-l
 <svg title="An example of which pages are read on disk when trying to read all foo* keys, depending on the write pattern." src='rangereads.png' />